gkkpch/build-x86-platform/README.md

 It is advised to use LTS kernels whenever possible.
 Once Volumio is working with an LTS version, you will have years of support to come.
 This kernel build process will keep maintenance effort to a minimum.
 * Create the new ```./sources/<kernelbranch>``` folder.
 * Create the new ```./patches/<kernelbranch>``` folder.
+* Build the kernel first without patching or configuration chnages.
-* Copy the custom sources from a **previous** ```./sources/<major-kernelversion/``` (the closest version you have) to the new patches folder.
+For the patch-process, use the relevant patch sources from a **previous** ```./patches/<major-kernelversion/``` (the closest version you have) to the new patches folder.
     * Note: Some of the existing patches for Wireless Drivers may not apply anymore.
-Kernels 6.2.y and 6.3-rc7 already include more Realtek chip support.
+E.g. kernels 6.2.y and 6.3-rc7 already include more Realtek chip support.
 As an example,  RTL8822BU is supported out-of-the-box (and a few more).
 Please check for duplicates by comparing the ```Kconfig``` files in Realtek folders like ```rtw88``` and ```rtw99```.
 Just copy the remaining custom patches.
-    * re-apply the patches one-by-one, set the PATCH_KERNEL parameter in config.x86 for that purpose.
-Use the existing patches and sources from the older release as reference.
+    * re-apply the patches one-by-one using the patch-process as described above.
 Be aware, that patching or compiling may not always work.
     * some may be mismatched a few lines in case the source was changed in the new kernel version.
     * in case the patch does not apply anymore because of errors in custom sources, consult the internet and apply the necessary fixes or replace the patch & source.
 This is not always trivial.